cypress-io/cypress-docker-images/base-internal/releases/node-22/22.19.0-trixie/README.md

-# cypress/base-internal:22.19.0-yarn-berry
+# cypress/base-internal:22.19.0-trixie

-A Docker image with all dependencies pre-installed based on Debian Trixie with Yarn Berry (v4.3.1).
+A Docker image with all dependencies pre-installed based on Debian Trixie.

 NOTE: This image is intended for internal use with https://github.com/cypress-io/cypress.
 It contains a few differences from the factory, such as: